 Check your work/life balance

-Employee reviews and appreciation
+Conduct reviews and show appreciation

 Evaluate staffing needs